rwth-i6/i6_experiments/common/setups/returnn_common/README.md

 - Where is the `returnn_common.nn` code executed effectively?
   - In the Sisyphus manager?
+    This could maybe be slow.
+    Also, this means to rerun the manager each time the user changes the model code.
   - In `ReturnnTrainingJob` `create_files` task?
+    This means to rerun this task each time the user changes the model code.
   - In `ReturnnTrainingJob` `run` task, inside the RETURNN config?
 - Where is the model code (using `returnn_common.nn`) located?
   As this is part of the recipe, it would be somewhere in `i6_experiments.users...`.